twoojoo/WinRx/README.md

 ### Sliding Window

-> **Note**: when using siliding windows along with an external storage such as
+> When using siliding windows along with an external storage such as
 > Redis, if the dequeue loop frequency is lower than the incoming events average
 > rate, a data loss can periodically occurr because some events are dequeued
 > after their window's watermark is expired.
 Dequeuing is slower with sliding
 > windows because they involves many more timeouts than the other windowing
-> system, ending up stressing Nodejs.
+> systems, ending up stressing Nodejs.
 For this reason it is not advisable to use
 > sliding windows when dealing with high-frequency events, unless it is
 > acceptable to lose some data every now and then.